Kingston Arms Atrim Designed Cutlass

 We spent a lot of time discussing with Gus his methodology for developing what he would call a "performance-oriented" sword.
 Without getting too deep into it Gus, along with Tinker Pearce, was one of the pioneering sword makers to incorporate the notion of harmonic balance into his sword designs.
 Informed by historical examples and his own experimentation Gus has been making swords for decades now that seem to float in your hand.
 For this sword Gus left the aesthetics and materials up to us, it was the design (weight, balance, taper, harmonics) we had to get right.
 It took several rounds of samples (not to mention a botched first run) but we finally nailed it.

 Not satisfied with just getting the design right we wanted to push it farther.
 We had the fundamentals down but chose to take the materials and fit and finish a step ahead.
 The blade is hand forged mono-tempered 9260 spring steel, flat ground with a handsome satin finish.
 The fittings are high quality stainless steel exactly matching Gus's design.
 The grip is a solid wood core, cord-wrapped for strength with a textured leather over-wrap.
-The scabbard is a solid wood core, with stainless steel chape and stitched leather wrap.
+The leather scabbard is embossed and highly detailed.